qlik-oss/after-work.js/docs/unit.md

     * --require dist/config/global.js

 #### Override nyc options
-If you want to adjust the arguments for [nyc](https://github.com/istanbuljs/nyc#configuring-nyc) it's recommended to either create a
-.nycrc or add a 'nyc object' in package.json.
+If you want to adjust the arguments for [nyc](https://github.com/istanbuljs/nyc#configuring-nyc) you are recommended to create a .nycrc or add a 'nyc object' in package.json.

 #### Override mocha options
-And for adjusting the [mocha](https://mochajs.org/#mochaopts) arguments either create the file /test/mocha.opts or use the --opts <file> argument to aw-test-runner
+Create the file /test/mocha.opts, or use the --opts argument to aw-test-runner for adjusting the [mocha](https://mochajs.org/#mochaopts) arguments.

 ### aw-browser-test-runner (browser)
 `aw-browser-test-runner` runs the unit tests inside a browser.